Improving Sampling for Masked Diffusion Models via Information Gain: Theoretical Analysis of the Info-Gain Objective

 By the entropy-reduction decomposition,

 \textbf{Case 1:} $\alpha \le \beta$.
 Then $I(Y; X^{(\ell)} \mid z_t) \le |A_t| \alpha$, giving

 \textbf{Case 2:} $\alpha > \beta$.
 Then $I(Y; X^{(\ell)} \mid z_t) \le H^{(\ell)}(z_t)$ and

-In both cases, $\tilde{I}(A_t; z_t) \le C(a_t \mid z_t)$, implying
+In both cases, $\tilde{I}(A_t; z_t) \le \mathbb{E}[C(a_t \mid z_t)]$, implying

-\end{proof} \paragraph{Practical implications.} Proposition~\ref{prop:mibound} establishes that, for any fixed position set $A_t$, the expected Info-Gain objective $J_{MI}(A_t; z_t)$ is non-negative.
-This provides a theoretical guarantee that, on average, the cost of committing to selected positions is never underestimated relative to the actual reduction in state uncertainty.
+\end{proof} \paragraph{Practical implications.} Proposition~\ref{prop:mibound} establishes that, for any fixed position set $A_t$, the expected Info-Gain utility $\bar{J}_{\mathrm{IG}}(A_t; z_t)$ is upper bounded by zero.
+Equivalently, the expected commitment cost $C(a_t \mid z_t)-\mathrm{IG}(a_t;z_t)$ is non-negative.
 In practice, we find that the realized $J_{\mathrm{IG}}(a_t; z_t)$, computed along individual decoding trajectories, closely tracks this expectation.
-On benchmarks such as GSM8K, more than $95\%$ of observed $J_{\mathrm{IG}}$ values are non-negative or slightly below zero (e.g., $J_{\mathrm{IG}} \ge -5\times 10^{-4}$), indicating that the bound is rarely violated.
+On benchmarks such as GSM8K, most observed values are near zero and only mildly negative (e.g., $J_{\mathrm{IG}} \ge -5\times 10^{-4}$ for more than $95\%$ of cases), indicating that the selected actions often operate close to the theoretical upper bound.

 Furthermore, $\mathrm{IG}(a_t; z_t)$ is highly semantically sensitive: it captures not only the immediate uncertainty of the chosen positions but also how these assignments influence the uncertainty of the remaining masked positions.
-As a result, $J_{\mathrm{IG}}(a_t; z_t)$ naturally discourages actions that would commit to poorly conditioned or inconsistent states, effectively preventing error propagation during decoding.
+As a result, maximizing $J_{\mathrm{IG}}(a_t; z_t)$ naturally discourages actions that would commit to poorly conditioned or inconsistent states, effectively preventing error propagation during decoding.
 This behavior manifests as a strong implicit correction mechanism, enabling the sampler to recover from suboptimal early decisions and maintain coherent, high-quality generation.
 Overall, the Info-Gain objective provides a computationally efficient and robust signal for action selection, balancing immediate certainty with long-term state stability throughout the iterative decoding process.